Wissem Bouzid

-Wissem Bouzid (وسام بوزيد; born 18 December 2002) is a footballer who plays as a forward for the Algeria women's national football team and a midfielder for French club US Orléans.
+Wissem Bouzid (وسام بوزيد; born 18 December 2002) is a professional footballer who plays as a midfielder for Seconde Ligue club Le Mans.
+Born in France, she operates as a forward for the Algeria national team.

 Club career

-Bouzid started playing football for the youth teams of Paris Saint-Germain. before joining US Orléans in 2021.
+Bouzid started playing football for the youth teams of Paris Saint-Germain before joining Orléans in 2021.

 International career

 In October 2021, she was called up for the Algerian team for the first time by national coach Radia Fertoul, to participate in a double confrontation against Sudan, as part of the 2022 Women's Africa Cup of Nations qualification.
 On October 20, 2021, she marked her first cap as a starter and scored a brace in the historic 14–0 win over Sudan.
 The return match scheduled for October 26 was canceled following the October–November 2021 Sudanese coup d'état.